DeeJayTC/cloudstorage-wrapper/README.md

 ## Info
-TCDev CSW is a service that wraps cloud storage providers into a single API layout and a single point of contact.
+TCDev CSW is a microservice that wraps cloud storage providers into a single API layout and a single point of contact.
 You only need a valid API Key for each and can access Dropbox, OneDrive and Sharepoint by using the same API Scheme and you only have to implement one API in your product to integrate all three services.